hulkinBrain/docker-opencv2/README.md

 If you want to add more dependencies, you can make changes to the requirements file

-To run the docker container run the following command:
+To test the docker image run the following command:

-    docker run -it hulkinbrain/docker-opencv2
+    docker run -it hulkinbrain/docker-opencv2 bash

+And to test the installed libraries, run the following commands after running the above command:
+_OpenCV installation is being checked by the following commands_

+    # python
+    >>> import cv2
+    >>> print cv2.__version__
+    2.4.13.3